Sean Doolittle

-Sean Robert Doolittle (born September 26, 1986) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Oakland Athletics, Washington Nationals, Cincinnati Reds, and Seattle Mariners.
-He won the 2019 World Series with the Nationals, earning a save in game one.
+Sean Robert Doolittle (born September 26, 1986) is an American former professional baseball pitcher and current coach for the Washington Nationals of Major League Baseball (MLB).
+He played in MLB for the Oakland Athletics, Nationals, Cincinnati Reds, and Seattle Mariners.

 The Athletics selected Doolittle in the first round in the 2007 MLB draft, as a first baseman and outfielder.
 He made his MLB debut in 2012 as a pitcher.
 He was an All-Star in 2014 and 2018.
+He won the 2019 World Series with the Nationals, earning a save in Game 1.

+After retiring with the Nationals in 2023, he became a coach with the team.

 Early life

 Doolittle was born in South Dakota.
 His father served in the Air Force and moved his family to California and later Tabernacle Township, New Jersey, where Doolittle grew up.
 Doolittle first attended Major League Baseball games at the Oakland Coliseum, later his homefield as a pitcher.
 In New Jersey, he lived close to the baseball field and often went there to practice.
 He played Babe Ruth Baseball as a pitcher.

 Doolittle attended Shawnee High School in Medford, New Jersey, where he was a standout pitcher.
 He led Shawnee to a state championship in 2003.
 He was named the New Jersey high school player of the year by Baseball America, Gatorade, and the Star-Ledger.
 He was drafted by the Atlanta Braves in the 39th round of the 2004 MLB draft but did not sign with the team.

 Doolittle played for the University of Virginia Cavaliers as both a starting pitcher and first baseman.
 He held the record for career wins for a Virginia pitcher, 22, later surpassed by Danny Hultzen.
 In 2005, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 In 2006, he was the Atlantic Coast Conference Player of the Year.
 In 2005 and 2006, Doolittle played for the collegiate U.S. national baseball team as a two-way player.
 He tied for the team lead with five doubles in 2005, batting .347.
 He batted 2-for-6 with a double in the 2006 World University Championship final, as the U.S. defeated Chinese Taipei.